Sculptors > Ronald Rae FRBS Sculptor Profile:

 View all works of art

 About Ronald RaeScottish sculptor Ronald Rae first discovered his passion for carving granite at the age of fifteen.
-Now approaching seventy, his dedication to granite remains undeterred despite the physical and mental effort that carving demands.
-Working intuitively with only hand tools, he is able to convey the tenderest of feelings on to one of the hardest stones in the world.
+Now in his 71st year he can no longer take the punishment of carving granite.
+For over 55 years he worked intuitively with only hand tools, he is able to convey the tenderest of feelings on to one of the hardest stones in the world.
 Some of his sculptures are for public places but most are of a size that can be placed in a garden setting.
+He has several sculptures on exhibition and on loan in public places for which he is looking for permanent homes.

 Exhibition History of Ronald RaeThe Ronald Rae Sculpture Exhibition of hand carved granite sculptures has been on tour in the United Kingdom since 1994 showing at major venues such as Sheffield, Milton Keynes, Regents Park, London, the Natural History Museum, the Yorkshire Sculpture Park, Holyrood Park, Edinburgh and now at The Falkirk Wheel.
-His largest work to date, the 20 tonne Lion of Scotland is on exhibition in St Andrew Square Garden in Edinburgh city centre.
+His largest work to date, the 20 tonne Lion of Scotland is on exhibition in St Andrew Square Garden in Edinburgh city centre, his endearing Baby Elephant at Edinburgh`s West End.

 Biography / CV of Ronald RaeRonald Rae was born in Ayr, Scotland in 1946.
 Whilst still in short trousers he struck his first granite rock.
 At the age of twelve he was drawing a weekly cartoon strip for a local newspaper.
 Drawing would be an important part of his life but sculpture his main love and obsession.